 Centralize ESXi Image Management

-With Auto Deploy, ESXi software images can be shared by all hosts running on matching hardware.
+With Auto Deploy, share ESXi software images with all hosts running on matching hardware.
 Centralized image management eliminates the need to patch and update individual ESXi hosts.
-Instead, simply perform a single update to the shared image profile and then reboot the vSphere hosts to have the update applied.
+Instead, simply perform a single update to the shared image profile then reboot the VMware vSphere® hosts.

-Each time a vSphere host reboots, it is reinstalled and reconfigured ensuring a consistent image and configuration.
-Auto Deploy prevents configuration drift and eliminates the need to use precious resources managing the inevitable drift of manual configuration and patch processes.
+Each time a vSphere host reboots, it is reinstalled and reconfigured, ensuring a consistent image and configuration.
+Auto Deploy prevents configuration drift and eliminates the need to use precious resources managing the drift of manual configuration and patch processes.

-Hosts provisioned with Auto Deploy can be configured to run completely from memory eliminating the need to purchase or allocate local storage to each vSphere hosts.
+Hosts provisioned with Auto Deploy can be configured to run completely from memory, eliminating the need to purchase or allocate local storage to each vSphere host.
 Eliminating the need for a dedicated boot device simplifies SAN configurations with easier LUN zoning and masking.

 Preboot eXecution Environment (PXE)

 Auto Deploy is based on the Preboot eXecution Environment (PXE).
-When a vSphere hosts is powered on it initiates a PXE based network boot.
-PXE boot requires a DHCP and TFTP server, which must be set up outside of Auto Deploy.
+When a vSphere hosts is powered on, it initiates a PXE-based network boot.
+PXE boots require a DHCP and TFTP server, which must be set up outside of Auto Deploy.